 Currently, the Commonwealth has no tax anticipation notes outstanding.
-The fiscal year 2003 budget does not anticipate issuing tax anticipation notes.
+The fiscal year 2004 budget does not anticipate issuing tax anticipation notes.

-In the last five fiscal years the Commonwealth has issued tax anticipation notes only in fiscal year 1998 in the amount of \$225,000,000, representing one percent of fiscal year revenues.
+In the last five fiscal years the Commonwealth has not issued any tax anticipation notes.

 Bond Anticipation Notes.
 Pending the issuance of bonds, the Commonwealth may issue bond anticipation notes subject to the applicable statutory and constitutional limitations generally imposed on bonds.
 The term of such borrowings may not exceed three years.
 Issuing authority rests with the Issuing Officials.
 No bond anticipation notes are outstanding.